COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Edge Support Test

-The Bear Elite Hybrid has outstanding sitting edge support and excellent lying edge support.
+The Bear Elite Hybrid has excellent sitting edge support and excellent lying edge support.

 Max.
 Sinkage